How to have productive research questions

 Please reference as: Liz Stanley (2017) ‘How to have productive research questions’ http://www.whiteswritingwhiteness.ed.ac.uk/HowTo/How-to-have-productive-research-questions, and provide the paragraph number as appropriate when quoting.

-2. That being acknowledged, is it possible both to devise research questions and to do this in a more productive way than has become usual?
-The view underpinning this How To… is that it is.
+2. That being acknowledged, is it possible to devise some beginning research questions and to do this in a productive way?
+The view underpinning this ‘How To…’ is that it is.

-6. Someone I know is working on things to do with the Church of England and the experience of the clergy in terms of how they end up joining, as well as what they actually do while they are carrying out practical clerical tasks and roles,,taking her/his own experiences as a kind of thread running through as well as exploring those of others.
+6. Someone I know is working on things to do with the Church of England and the experience of the clergy in terms of how they end up joining it, as well as what they actually do while they are carrying out practical clerical tasks and roles, and they are using their own experiences as a kind of thread running through as well as exploring the experiences of other people.
 The ‘It’ here seems clear enough – s/he wants to know about experiences of the clergy.
-But s/he is also interested in the historical comparative aspects of this, that the form that modern Protestantism takes and men and women join Protestant churches not only differs in different countries, but also in the same country over time, including the fairly short-run time of the period since the end of World War II.
-In addition, s/he is interested in the written testimonies of clergymen (literally) in the form of published biographies and autobiographies, and how these have achieved a kind of authorised status over and sometimes against the accounts of people like my friend.
+But s/he is also interested in the historical comparative aspects of this, that the form that modern Protestantism takes and the process by which men and women join Protestant churches not only differs in different countries, but also in the same country over time, including the fairly short-run time of the period since the end of World War II.
+In addition, s/he is interested in the written testimonies of clergymen (literally men) in the form of published biographies and autobiographies, and how these have achieved a kind of authorised status over and sometimes against the accounts of people like my friend.

-C. A C Wright Mills ‘power elite’ kind of investigation of the interconnections between the established Church and other elite formations in one country
+C. A C. Wright Mills ‘power elite’ kind of investigation of the interconnections between the established Church and other elite formations in one country.

-11. There are two components to this second bullet point, one concerned with published works of biography, autobiography and memoirs and documentary analysis of this, and the other concerned with how some accounts rather than others become canonical and take on a dominant position over and above others.
+12. There are two components to this second bullet-point, one concerned with published works of biography, autobiography and memoirs and a documentary analysis of this, and the other concerned with how some accounts rather than others become canonical and take on a dominant position over and above others.
 Too much!
 Pursuing them would lead in two rather different directions (for instance, the second aspect is not accessible using documentary analysis but would require a different kind of research investigation), although obviously there are also points of connection, but carrying out sufficient research on each aspect would take considerably more time and resources that is available.